 Product pages are often an overlooked source of SEO opportunity.

-In your main heading for your product page, make sure you use your target keyword for that product.
+- Use Your Main Keyword in the Title.
+In your main heading (H1) for your product page, make sure you use your target keyword for that product.
 This will help provide a high degree of relevancy for this search term.

 You should also consider adding reviews to your product pages.
-As customers write reviews, they will add to the amount of content on the page.
-And because they’re about that product, the content will likely be very well targeted.
+Customer reviews are a double-whammy for eCommerce pages, as they both boost SEO and encourage people to buy the product.
+From an SEO perspective, as customers write reviews, they will add to the amount of content on the page.
+Because reviews are about that product, the content will likely be very well targeted.

-Adding video to your product pages where appropriate will also help with your SEO.
-You can host the videos on YouTube and embed them on your product pages.
-This also lets them act as lead generation tools for people who find the video on the YouTube site then click through to your website from there.
+For video, you can host the videos on YouTube and embed them on your product pages.
+Adding video to your product pages where appropriate help with your SEO and lets them act as lead generation tools for people who find the video on the YouTube site then click through to your website from there.

 International Ecommerce Considerations

-If you’re an Ecommerce company that operates across country borders, there are additional considerations for your website.
+If you’re an eCommerce company that operates across country borders, there are additional SEO considerations for your website.

 Technical SEO for Ecommerce Sites

 One of the most important things to implement from a technical perspective is to ensure your site is running entirely on the HTTPS protocol.
-If you’re running an Ecommerce site that accepts payments, this should be a given but some sites run the payment processing through HTTPS while using HTTP for everything else.
+If you’re running an eCommerce site that accepts payments, this should be a given.
+However, some sites still run the payment processing through HTTPS while using HTTP for everything else.
 HTTPS is a known search ranking factor.

 Google has started blocking mixed content by default.
 Mixed content means some HTTPS and some HTTP.
 Google considers this when ranking sites as well so if your site isn’t using HTTPS everywhere, it’s going to drop out of sight in the search results.

-Another thing that will affect both your SERPs and how long visitors stay on your site is the speed it loads.
+Another thing that will affect both where you rank on search engine results pages (SERPs) and how long visitors stay on your site is the speed it loads.
 If your web pages take more than 3 seconds to load, you’re going to lose visitors who click back and try another result in Google.